 - create one source of truth where all your team can unite

-- offer intuitive functionalities and customization
+- offers project management templates, intuitive functionalities, and customization

 - have a simple learning curve so you focus more on getting work done